Perceptual spaces and their symmetries: The geometry of color space: Methods

 Discrimination thresholds can be understood as the granularity with which the space of colors is perceived.
-The core idea is that two colors separated in less than the threshold are not reliably represented as different in the brain area or areas employed to decide whether they are different or not.
-Yet, the size of thresholds, and their variation throughout color space, depend on the coordinate system.
-In this paper, we report the experimental results in the cone contrast coordinates $x_1 = S$ and $x_2 = L - M$ \citep{Derrington1984}, maintaining the total luminosity $x_3 = L + M$ fixed, as done in previous studies \cite{Klauke2015}.
+The underlying assumption is that the neural activities involved in representing two colors separated by less than the threshold are not reliably different.
+The size of thresholds, and their variation throughout color space, depend on the coordinate system.
+In this paper, we report the experimental results in the cone contrast coordinates $x_1 = S$ and $x_2 = L - M$ \cite{Derrington1984}, maintaining the total luminance $x_3 = L + M$ fixed, as done in previous studies \cite{Klauke2015}.
 Each color is represented as a column vector $\bm{x}$ with components $x_1$ and $x_2$.
-In order to reveal the symmetries of color space, we use the measured thresholds to define the so-called {\sl natural coordinates} $(x_1', x_2')$ of each observer, in which all discrimination thresholds are uniform and isotropic.
-To transform from the cone contrasts to the natural coordinates we develop a procedure based of a notion of distance in color space that encompasses the granularity defined by the measured thresholds.
-The proposed distance is derived from a metric tensor, as explained in this section.
+Sect.~\ref{sect:classes} explains the connection between the perceived color and the chromaticities of both stimulus and surround.
+In order to reveal the symmetries of color space, we use the measured thresholds to define a metric tensor $J$, and the perceptual coordinates $(x_1', x_2')$ of each observer.
+In this section, we show how to transform from the cone contrasts to the perceptual coordinates.